$5 Flat Rate Shipping | Free Shipping Over $50

 FROM OUR INDUSTRY-LEADING MINIMUM PRICE GUARANTEE TO OUR UNCONVENTIONAL SOURCING MODEL, OUR PURSUIT OF SPECTACULAR COFFEES IS GUIDED BY GRATITUDE FOR COFFEE FARMERS.

 In order to find coffees that meet our stringent quality standards and support the future of the farms and producers we work with, we’ve developed a sourcing model that’s one of a kind.
-We like to call it “sourcing for the collective good.”
+At the heart of our model is a commitment to equity, transparency, and, above all, integrity.
+That starts with fair compensation.

-It’s a very human and imperfect science, but this organic model allows us to center the voices of the smallholder farmers we partner with and remain nimble––staying open to learning and responding to the ever changing realities of coffee farming.
-For us, that's what sourcing for the collective good is all about.
+Our sourcing model and minimum pay price allows us to center the voices of the smallholder farmers; staying open to learning and responding to the ever-changing realities of coffee farming.

 LEARN MORE ABOUT SOURCING FOR THE COLLECTIVE GOOD

 Fair farmer compensation has been an ideal in the world of coffee for more than two decades, and it's been an ideal for us since we opened our doors.
-While the fair trade movement and direct trade model have both made meaningful progress in addressing poverty at origin and inequity in the supply chain, both have fallen short.
+While the fair trade movement and direct trade models have both made meaningful progress in addressing quality of life at origin and inequity in the supply chain, both have fallen short.

 The truth is this: coffee farmers make far less today than they did 40 years ago.

 Even as the specialty coffee market has bloomed.
 Even as roasters like us have been asking farmers for more in terms of quality and expertise.
-The commodity market of coffee continues to plummet and farmers are now often forced to sell their coffee for less than the cost of production.
+The commodity market for coffee has remained largely static since the 1970s, meaning that they are making a fraction of what they used to when you adjust for inflation and rising costs of production.
+Farmers are now often forced to sell their coffee for less than the cost of production.
+For example, the average commodity price for coffee in 1976 was $1.46.
+When you adjust that for inflation in today’s dollars, that is a price of $7.88 per pound.

-In response, in 2017 we announced an unprecedented minimum price guarantee to farmers of $2.75 per pound (FOB).
+In 2017 we announced an unprecedented minimum price guarantee to farmers of $2.75 per pound (FOB).
 Which means, while many of our coffee producers are paid more than our minimum price, no farmer is ever paid less.
-Leading the way in the industry, we’ve continued to increase this price, irrespective of the commodity market each year.
-As of 2020, our minimum minimum price guarantee was $2.90 per pound, compared to a commodity price of $1 per pound.
+We’ve continued to increase this price irrespective of the commodity market each year.
+As of 2024, our minimum price guarantee is $3.10 per pound.

-With a minimum price guarantee to farmers that’s more than 80% above the Fair Trade conventional minimum price and over 50% higher than Fair Trade organic prices, our own standards for equitable compensation go a step beyond fair trade.
+With a minimum price guarantee to farmers that’s more than 55% above the Fair Trade conventional minimum price and 29% higher than Fair Trade organic prices, our own standards for equitable compensation go a step beyond fair trade.

 We have created a model rooted in farmers’ costs and their wellbeing, rather than in a volatile and often arbitrary market price.
-And, as a result, we have been able to put farmers, instead of the market, at the center of our exchanges.
+As a result, we have been able to put farmers, instead of the market, at the center of our exchanges.

-But building lasting, equitable farmer partnerships requires more than committing to fair compensation.
-Throughout the year, we travel to origin to visit with our partnering farmers and cooperatives and learn more about their work and unique histories.
+Building lasting, equitable farmer partnerships requires more than committing to fair compensation.
+Throughout the year we travel to origin to visit with our partnering farmers and cooperatives to learn more about their work.
 Our time here is deliberate and critical.
-We don’t just taste coffee and tour the fields and facilities during these visits.
-We work to create enduring relationships.
+We don’t just taste coffee and tour the fields, we work to create enduring relationships.

-No one person, organization, or humble coffee roaster, has the answers to how to address the inequity embedded in the story of coffee.
-But, collectively, we can commit to asking the hard questions and elevating the organizational work and economic autonomy of farmers.
+No one person, organization, or coffee roaster has the answers for addressing the inequity embedded in the story of coffee.
+Collectively we can commit to asking the hard questions and elevating the organizational work and economic autonomy of farmers.

 Together we can create a more just and resilient future in coffee, one that truly supports and centers the farming communities it relies upon.